Last Updated onReading Time: 3 minutes

 Remember Your Audience

-Your product data will appear on your website, in DistributorCentral’s search for distributors, and on 8,500+ distributor websites.
-This means your product data needs to include both industry and laymen terms.
+Your DistributorCentral product data appears on your website, in our platform’s search for distributors, and on 8,500+ distributor websites.
+Your product data needs to include both industry and laymen terms.
 Think about how each audience will search for your products.